 If you’ve ever hired a marketing firm to optimize your website, then you know what goes into an effective SEO strategy.
 The truth is that many moving parts go into an effective SEO strategy.
 The problem is, it’s not always clear what each part does or if the parts you have are doing their jobs.

 Most people think that SEO is a day-to-day activity that anyone can do, but in fact, this is not the case.
 It’s an art that requires extensive knowledge of the industry and cannot learn from books or Google.
 It takes a lot of time and effort to study the industry and learn about the best practices and approaches for an effective SEO strategy.
+This is why many firms use Utah SEO experts (or others at their business locations) to keep track of how their business is doing.

 The basic rule of thumb that everyone wants to follow is “Content is king, so build it.”
 Building content is a crucial part of SEO, but what exactly are you building, and how can you tell if it’s effective?